DJ Cutman: Style and influences

 When asked about his inspiration by EDM Identity, Davidson replied: "I think video game music, or any music we have heard as a child, holds a special power.
 As an adult, our lives are filled with all kinds of “real world” obligations like rent, groceries, etc. But through music, I feel we can revisit a time where the whole world was just us and our fantasies.
 It’s something very special to me."
-He has cited a number of influences including Dr. Dre, Eminem, Marilyn Manson, DJ Shadow, Deadmau5, Pete Tong and Armin Van Buuren, as well as Japanese rhythm games.
+He has cited a number of influences including Daft Punk, Dr. Dre, DJ Shadow, Deadmau5, Pete Tong and Armin Van Buuren, as well as Japanese rhythm games.